Witness the rise and fall of ancient empires.

 Overview of the Literature

-The dozen Read-Alouds (plus an astonishing poetry collection with over 700 poems) progress mostly chronologically.
+More than a dozen Read-Alouds (5-Day)/ eleven Read-Alouds (4-Day), plus an astonishing poetry collection with over 700 poems, progress mostly chronologically.
 The school year begins with the thrilling story of an Egyptian boy, Ranofer, set around 1350 B.C.
 From a goldsmith shop to the banks of the Nile, from a tomb to the palace, the setting is fascinating and varied.

 The school year ends with Master Cornhill, set in London in 1666.
 In 1665, the Plague had wiped out much of the population.
 One year later, a great fire sweeps the city.